welbornprod/installer/README.md

                 The final install directory would then be something like:
                     /usr/local/share/myapp
             */
-            "toplevel": "<Top-level from CWD>",
+            "toplevel": null,
             /*  Recurse the current directory when looking for included files.
-                If true, this will recursively include all sub-directories.
+                If true, this will recursively include files found in sub-directories.
             */
             "recurse": false,
             /*  Included file patterns (relative to the current dir).
                 These are regex patterns.
                 All relative paths that match these patterns will be included.